shashankpk31/Blogging_cms/readme.md

  - User have there Profile pages.

 ## Skills i learned Through this project.
--Mongodb (data manipulation , Mongodb Atlas, Mongodb Population ,referencing collection etc;).
+- Mongodb (data manipulation , Mongodb Atlas, Mongodb Population ,referencing collection etc;).
--Basic Nodejs How to use nodejs and npm.
+- Basic Nodejs How to use nodejs and npm.
--Learnt ajax requests by using Express.
+- Learnt ajax requests by using Express.
--Basic Authentication system by Passportjs.
+- Basic Authentication system by Passportjs.
--Basic Express Model-view-Controller(mvc) Model.
+- Basic Express Model-view-Controller(mvc) Model.
--Basic Commenting system on an application.
+- Basic Commenting system on an application.
--Using Static files by public and template engine.
+- Using Static files by public and template engine.

 ## Important Images With Title Here